polyeung/281_NOTE/LeetCode.md

  ````

 ## Leetcode 699 Trim Binary Search Tree
+`IDEA: `
-`IDEA: ` 1. if the node is smaller than the low value, directly drop leftTree of this node(must be smaller), run recersive on right sub tree
+1. if the node is smaller than the low value, directly drop leftTree of this node(must be smaller), run recersive on right sub tree
-         2.if the node is larger than the high value, directly drop rightTree of this node(must be larger), run recersive on left sub tree
+2. if the node is larger than the high value, directly drop rightTree of this node(must be larger), run recersive on left sub tree
 3. if this node is valid, left pointer points to the result of recursion on left subtree, vice versa
 4. intuitively, this function check from the bottom of tree to top, and drop invalid subtree while throwing up the valid trees
 ````C++
 TreeNode* trimBST(TreeNode* root, int low, int high) {
         if(!root){return nullptr;}